talmolab/sleap/docs/tutorials/initial-labeling.rst

 ~~~~~~~~~~~~~~~~~~~~

 After labeling the first frame and saving the project, it’s time to label
 more frames.
 Since you generated a list of suggested frames, you can go to the next frame in the labeling set by clicking “**Next**” under the list of suggested frames.
+You can also always pick a frame to label by using the seekbar under
+the video.
+Suggested and labeled frames will be shown as empty and filled blue bars, respectively.

-Node positions will be copied from the instances in the
-prior labeled frame to increase labeling speed.
+When you add instances on subsequent frames, node positions will be copied from the instances in the prior labeled frame to increase labeling speed.
 Also try adding an instance by **right-clicking** on the location of the animal in the video.
 You'll see a pop-up menu with options for how we determine the initial node placement.
 Feel free to try the different options.

-You can also always pick a frame to label by using the seekbar under
-the video.
-Suggested and labeled frames will be shown as empty and filled blue bars, respectively.

 There’s no need to be consistent about which animal you label with which
 instance for the case of multiple animals.
 For instance, suppose you